Financial Aid FAQs

 Federal financial aid is heavily regulated and aid options become extremely limited once you complete the JD program.
 It is essential that you make time to meet prior to the last day of classes in the semester, in which you will graduate.

-- Federal Bar Loan –The CU Office of Financial aid can increase your overall cost of attendance budget for mandatory one-time licensure fees (e.g. bar exam, MPRE), provided you pay for the expense during your final active semester where you are still enrolled at least "half-time", which is five (5) credit hours for Law students.
-Please email your designated Financial Aid counselor atÌýlawfinancialaid@colorado.edu for more information on the process.
+- –The CU Office of Financial aid can increase your overall cost of attendance budget for mandatory one-time licensure fees (e.g. bar exam, MPRE), provided you pay for the expense during your final active semester where you are still enrolled at least "half-time", which is five (5) credit hours for Law students.
+Please email your designated Financial Aid counselor at lawfinancialaid@colorado.edu for more information on the process.

 - - (we suggest income driven repayment plans)

-- CU Law’s (LRAP) Loan Repayment Assistance Program
+- CU Law’s

 This information is subject to change without notice.
 It is intended as a general source of information about financial aid and is in no way intended to state contractual terms. |